foundersandcoders/old-playbook/mvps.md

 After completion of the foundation course, students can continue with a further period of study, consisting of four projects completed over up to eight weeks.

 Each project will consist of a complete minimum viable product (MVP).
 The first round of MVPs can be for the students' own projects or will be suggested by us.
-[Subsequent projects](http://foundersandcoders.org/mvp) will usually be for external clients of potential employers.
+[Subsequent projects](http://foundersandcoders.org/mvp) will usually be for external clients or potential employers.

 ##Guidelines